Can Surgery Cause Erectile Dysfunction?

 Why does prostate surgery cause erectile dysfunction?

-During radical prostatectomy, the two cavernous nerve bundles that run along each side of the prostate and control blood flow into the penis are at high risk of stretching, bruising, or damage — even when the cancer has not spread to the nerves.
-This trauma disrupts the nerve signals needed for an erection.
+During radical prostatectomy, the two cavernous nerve bundles running along each side of the prostate are at high risk of stretching, bruising, or damage.
+This trauma disrupts the nerve signals needed for an erection, even when cancer has not spread to the nerves.

 Is ED after prostate surgery permanent?